raquelpinheiro/learn-EloquentJavaScriptBook/README.md

-# Learning JavaScript with EloquentJavaScript book
+# Learning JavaScript with Eloquent JavaScript book
 After many years studing only Backend development side, I have decided study JavaScript by a great book!
 I Here are all exercicies that I have done and I am doing in this learn moment.

 EloquentJavaScript is a great book!
 It's awsome to learning.